-The term 'Internal Rate of Return (IRR)' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Internal Rate of Return (IRR)' is included in the Accounting edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 The IRR is the acronym for internal rate of return.
 This IRR proves to be the capital budget rate of return that is utilized in order to determine and compare and contrast various investments’ profitability.
 It is sometimes known as the discounted cash flow rate of return alternatively, or even the ROR, or rate of return.
 Where banks are concerned, the IRR is also known as the effective interest rate.
 The word internal is used to specify that such calculation does not involve facts that are part of the external environment, such as inflation or the interest rate.

 More precisely, the internal rate of return for any investment proves to be the interest rate level where the negative cash flow, or net present value of costs, from the investment is equal to the positive cash flow, or net present value of benefits, for the investment.
 In other words, this IRR will yield a discount rate that causes the net current values of both positive and negative cash flows of a specific investment to cancel out at zero.

 These Internal Rates of Return are generally utilized to consider projects and investments and their ultimate desirability.
 Naturally, a project will be more appealing to engage in or purchase if it comes with a greater internal rate of return.
 Given a number of projects from which to choose, and assuming that all project benefits prove to be the same generally, the project that contains the greatest Internal Rate of Return will be considered the most attractive.
 It should be selected with the highest priority of being pursued first.